IPv6 home server with dynamic prefix for VPN, Web Server, RDP and Firewall setup guide

 After executing the above commands do not reboot your Raspberry yet or it will not boot.

-Now generate a new random IPv6 address suffix like this one ::71c6:b34f:8e2a:54f5 or your own easy to remember like ::2 or ::1000 and find your router IPv6 gateway address.
+Now generate a new random IPv6 address suffix like this one ::71c6:b34f:8e2a:54f5 or your own easy to remember like ::2 or ::1000.
 In this example I will use ::71c6:b34f:8e2a:54f5 as my desired IPv6 address.
 Now edit the /etc/network/interfaces file and replace the code with this one replacing the token and gateway of your router.

 # interfaces(5) file used by ifup(8) and ifdown(8)